Entocort side effects and drug information

 - The drug might result in osteoporosis if used to treat for a long time.

 Overdose and Contraindications

-If you inspect that there is an overdose, contact your local poison control center or seek immediate medical care.
-Prepare the essential information that you should present to the health professionals that will treat you, including what was consumed, how much, and when it took place.
-Additionally, the following conditions are considered as contraindicated with the drug .
+If you inspect that there is an overdose, tell your doctor or contact your local poison control center or seek immediate medical care.
+Prepare the essential information that you may report to the health professionals that will treat you, including what was consumed, how much, and when it took place.
+Additionally, the following conditions are considered contraindicated with the drug.

-Consult your doctor and ask for advice diagnosis or treatment if you have any of these:
+Consult your doctor and ask for medical advice diagnosis or treatment if you have any of these: